 LIVE SESSION

-Home / Blog / How to Address a Loss of Productivity in the Workplace
+Home / Blog / How to Spot and Address a Loss of Productivity in the Workplace

-How to Address a Loss of Productivity in the Workplace
+How to Spot and Address a Loss of Productivity in the Workplace

 A defeated employee with a downward trending chart to symbolize loss of productivity in the workplace.

 Missed deadlines.
-Delayed responses.
 Rushed jobs.
-These are all signs employee productivity is declining.
+Project delays.
+These are all signs you’re experiencing a loss of productivity in the workplace.

-Every team experiences some sort of productivity loss at one time or another.
-The question is: How do you address it?
+The question is: How do you spot and address it?

 Productivity can dip for all kinds of reasons.
 And sometimes, there’s not much you can do — such as when someone is sick or has a bad day.
-But if you see declines across multiple team members, bigger issues are likely at play.
+But if a decline continues for days or weeks, bigger issues are likely at play.
 Some common causes include:

 • A lack of incentives: If you don’t take time to recognize and reward achievements, people will eventually lose motivation to perform their best.
 Without acknowledgment from leadership, there’s no reason to stick to timelines — let alone go the extra mile.

 • A toxic work environment: Does your culture encourage long hours and working weekends?
 This isn’t just counterproductive.
-It actually makes employees less efficient
+It actually makes employees less productive.
+They’re more likely to burn out, call in sick and put in the bare minimum.

 • Insufficient training: Equipping employees with the skills they need to do their jobs is essential.
 Without it, people won’t know which software to use or how to follow your processes and procedures.